 Dr. D'Arca has taught vocal, instrumental and general music for grades K-12, in addition to early childhood music and music for special learners of all ages.
-She has been active in all aspects of community theatre.
-She is a member of the OMEA, MENC, ESGM, OSMTE and Sigma Alpha Iota.
-She also serves as a vocal/choral adjudicator for OMEA.
+She has been active in all aspects of community theatre, and has done voice acting for live radio theatre.
+She is a member of the OMEA, NAfME, OSGM, MENC, ESGM, OSMTE and Sigma Alpha Iota.
+She also serves as a vocal and brass adjudicator for OMEA.

 "Dr. D." and her husband of 36 years live in Ada.
 They have two sons and one grandcat.